paulipa/sico-wiki/joinus.md

 To accept the invitation open the `corporation window->recruitment->my applications` and press on accept on the invitation.

 ## Language options
+These corporations are our recommended language partners that we offer for players that do not wish or can't operate in Enlish speaking corporations.

+While these corporations may not be interacting with the rest of the coalition due to language barriers and possible geo-blocking we have verified that they will take good care of you once you join them!

 The default entry corporations are english speaking only.
 If you are looking for corporations within the coalition that do not communicate in english have a look at the following channels:

 - For russian corporations join channel `Sico Public RU`
 - For chinese corporations join channel `Sico Public ZH`
+- For korean corporations join channel `Sico Public KO`

-Follow the information in the pinned message in each channel to proceed.
+Follow the information in the pinned message in each channel to proceed to join the corporation of your choise.

 # Joining coalition as a corporation
 If you are seeking to join the coalition as a corporation please refer to the coalition rules and the requirements for different types of coalition corporations in here: [Requirements for coalition corporations](/community/rules#requirements-for-all-coalition-members)